valado/agents/README.md

 ### `search_agents`

-Search agents by keywords in name, description, or content.
+Search agents by keywords in name, description, or instructions.

 ```json
 {